Al Sherman: Early life

-Al Sherman was born into a musical Jewish family in Kiev, Ukraine, in what was then the Russian Empire.
+Al Sherman was born into a musical Jewish family in Kyiv, Russian Empire.
 His father, violinist Samuel Sherman, fled a Cossack pogrom in 1903.
 Samuel settled in Prague which was at that time part of the Austro-Hungarian Empire.
 He eventually found success working as a concertmaster, first violinist and intermittent court composer in the Royal Court of Emperor Franz Josef.
 Within a year or so of his arrival, Samuel's family came to live with him in Prague.

 As a young boy, Al attended concerts in the royal court.
-Conspicuously he hid in the gallery wings while his father performed for the Emperor.
+He hid in the gallery wings while his father performed for the Emperor.
 Sherman would later remark that it was these moments which originally incited his interest in music.
 In 1909 the Samuel Shermans relocated to New York City.
-In 1911, frustrated with the lack of work available, Samuel left his wife Lena and their five young children, Olga, Al, Edith, Regina and newborn Harold.
-At age 13, Sherman quit school and became the family's chief breadwinner.
-By age 16, he had taught himself to play the piano and was able to find work playing in bands.
-Despite his parents' separation and the position it put him in, Sherman maintained a great respect for his father and kept in close contact with him until Samuel's death in 1947.
+In 1911, frustrated by the lack of available work, Samuel left his wife Lena and their five young children: Olga, Al, Edith, Regina, and newborn Harold.
+At age 13, Sherman quit school to become the family's primary breadwinner.
+By 16, he had taught himself to play the piano and found work in bands.
+Despite his parents' separation and the resulting hardships, Sherman maintained great respect for his father and remained in close contact with him until Samuel's death in 1947.

 Despite youth and scant knowledge of English, his natural talent for piano improvisation soon earned him a reputation as a top "mood music" pianist.
 His services to improvise inspirational music were sought by many silent film stars including Pauline Frederick, Mae Murray and Olga Petrova.
 In 1916, Universal signed Al to do bit parts in silent films as well.
 He later appeared in motion pictures with Mary Pickford, Mary Fuller, Clara Kimball Young and William Powell.

 Al's composing career began in 1918 when he became a staff pianist for the Remick Music Company.
 There, he worked alongside George Gershwin and Vincent Youmans.
 During this time Al also organized and directed a small orchestra which played in New York and Miami Beach.
 He joined the American Society of Composers, Authors and Publishers (ASCAP) in 1919.

 Personal life

-In the summer of 1921, Al was at the piano, leading his orchestra when he met a silent film actress, Rosa Dancis.
+In the summer of 1921, Al was at the piano leading his orchestra when he met a silent film actress, Rosa Dancis.
 They married in 1923.
-Al and Rosa Sherman's elder son, Robert Bernard Sherman was born on December 19, 1925.
-Their younger son, Richard Morton Sherman was born on June 12, 1928.
+Al and Rosa Sherman's elder son, Robert Bernard Sherman, was born on December 19, 1925.
+Their younger son Richard Morton Sherman was born on June 12, 1928.
 Both boys were born in New York City.
 As the Sherman Brothers, they proved to be Al's greatest songwriting achievement, forming one of the most formidable songwriting teams in family entertainment (Mary Poppins, Chitty Chitty Bang Bang, Bedknobs and Broomsticks).